yuxiangw/autodp/README.md

-# autodp: A package to automate differential privacy computation
+# autodp: Automating differential privacy computation

 ### Author:
 Yu-Xiang Wang

 ### Highlights:

-1. An RDP based analytical Moment Accountant implementation that is numerically stable.
+1. An RDP (Renyi Differential Privacy) based analytical Moment Accountant implementation that is numerically stable.
 2. Supports privacy amplification for generic RDP algorithm for subsampling without replacement and poisson sampling.
 3. A privacy calibrator that numerically calibrates noise to privacy requirements using RDP.
+4. Bring Your Own Mechanism:  Just implement the RDP of your own DP algorithm as a function.

 ### How to use?
 ```